thescriptkitten/nyaHaxorCla/README.md

 # nyaHaxorCla
-Automagically adds salt to our banner
+Automagically adds salt to our wonderful banner